 It’s true that for somebody looking into starting an online business the quest of finding reliable, trustworthy suppliers in your chosen niche can be daunting.
 I recall spending weeks when setting up my first store searching Google for “niche keyword” + wholesale/supplier/trade….it doesn’t work.

 Correction.
 It does work, but not very well.

-There are plenty of easy ways to find potential brands willing to supply your business in just an hour which I myself have used time and again in all manner of industries.
-In my experience the best way approach this is to compile a list of 100 or more of potential suppliers and contact them individually (preferably by phone) to discuss their willingness and suitability to take matters further.
+There are plenty of easy ways to find potential brands willing to supply your business in just an hour (or less) which I myself have used time and again in all manner of industries.
+In my experience the best way approach this is to compile a list of as many potential suppliers as possible and contact them individually (preferably by phone) to discuss their willingness and suitability to take matters further.